Skip to Content

 #3 Camping in Iceland and how to get Camping Equipment!

 Your first question might be: isn’t it too cold for camping in Iceland, especially in September?
 And you are right to ask this question.
-Prepare for cold weather, even in late Summer or Autumn, and decide for a sleeping bag isolated for less than 0° Celsius and warm underwear.
-The nights can get freezing, windy and wet, depending on where you are planning to stay.
-Now you might want to know if you have to bring your sleeping bag, tent, chairs, kitchen utensils?
+Prepare for cold weather, even in late Summer or Autumn, and decide on a sleeping bag isolated for less than 0° Celsius and warm underwear.
+The nights can get freezing, windy, and wet, depending on where you plan to stay.
+Now you might want to know if you have to bring your sleeping bag, tent, chairs, and kitchen utensils.
 No worries, you can bring it.
 Alternatively, you have various options here in Iceland to rent your complete

 camping equipment.
 Although we brought our tent and some kitchen stuff, we rented the most important extras in Reykjavík before starting our road trip at Iceland Camping Equipment Rental in the city center of the Icelandic capital.
 We were more than happy with the rented gas cooker including attachment, an electricity transformer (to charge computers, electric kettle etc.) and an emergency pack.
 You are welcome to rent everything you need for your adventure.
 The staff was super friendly and the camping equipment in good shape for a reasonable price.